backstage/backstage/.changeset/swift-pillows-occur.md

 '@backstage/plugin-kubernetes-node': patch
 ---

-Fixed the lack of `secrets` as part of the Default Objects to fetch from the kubernetes api
+Fixed the lack of `secrets` to fetch from the kubernetes api by adding option to specify additional Objects which are not part of Default Objects